 An SNMP Network Manager is a program that asks for information from master agents and displays that information.
-Most SNMP Network Managers let you select the items to monitor and the form in which to display the information.
+You can use most SNMP Network Managers to select the items to monitor and the form in which to display the information.

 An SNMP Network Manager typically provides the following features:

-- · Remote monitoring of managed components - · Low-impact sampling of the performance of a managed component - Correlation of managed component metrics with related system and network metrics - · Graphical presentation of information
+- Remote monitoring of managed components - · Low-impact sampling of the performance of a managed component - Correlation of managed component metrics with related system and network metrics - · Graphical presentation of information